openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_joint_embedding.md

 ## Prizes

+Because labels used for the metric calculations are available for some of the data as described in the [Benchmark Dataset](/neurips_docs/data/dataset/) notes, we anticipate a bias in performance in models that use this information in model training.
+As there is no way for us to distinguish between pre-trained models that use these labels and those that don't, we are splitting the prizes into two categories.

+**Pre-trained models** are any method that includes model parameters through the `resources` block of the `config.vsh.yaml` file.
+For more information, see the [FAQs](/neurips_docs/faqs/questions/#how-can-i-upload-a-pre-trained-model).
+This also includes models that may download model weights during execution.

+**Non pre-trained models** are any method that uses only the `input_mod[1|2]` files to generate the embedding.

-For this task, five $1000 prizes will be awarded to the submissions for each of the following criteria:
+For this task, four $1250 prizes will be awarded to the submissions for each of the following criteria:
-1. Best performance embedding GEX and ATAC based on bio-conservation
+1. Best performance embedding GEX and ATAC using a pre-trained model
-2. Best performance embedding ATAC and GEX based on batch removal
+2. Best performance embedding GEX and ADT using a pre-trained model
-2. Best performance embedding GEX and ADT based on bio-conservation
+1. Best performance embedding GEX and ATAC without pre-training
-2. Best performance embedding ADT and GEX based on batch removal
+2. Best performance embedding GEX and ADT without pre-training
-3. Best performance on average the above